-This morning after storing you main luggage at your Sapa hotel, set off on a six hour guided trek, passing along buffalo paths and trails, as well as through several hilltribe villages and resident minority groups such as Red Zao and Tay people.
+This morning after storing you main luggage at your Sapa hotel, set off on a six hour guided trek (approximately 6 kilometres), passing along buffalo paths and trails, as well as through several hilltribe villages and resident minority groups such as Red Zao and Tay people.
 This is a spectacular walk, winding through stunning scenery and elegant rice paddy terraces.
 Be sure to watch your footing here as there can be uneven slopes, muddy patches, and rocky inclines.
 The idyllic countryside scenes are like something out of a storybook, and you will encounter some of the friendliest people you could ever hope to meet.
 Stop for a picnic lunch along the way, and finally spend the night in the home of a Zay family in Ta Van Village.
 Perhaps take some time to explore the village after you arrive, wandering down to see the locals paddling in the Mua Huon River and the Hmong guys cruising around on their motorbikes.
 You’ll enjoy an included meal of delicious Vietnamese dishes for dinner tonight, prepared by your hosts.

 Day 4 Sapa/Overnight Train